 Are you passionate about your community?
 Do you want to help make a long-lasting change?
 Do you have innovative ideas for the council?
 Do you have concerns about a specific issue and want to do something about it?
 If this is you, then we need you.
 We need people from all backgrounds and experiences who reflect their community to put themselves forward for election.
 Make a change and become a councillor.

-Local (parish and town) councils and councillors make a massive difference to the quality of life of local people.
-They are passionate about their communities and seek to make a change to help improve the lives of their residents.
+Local (parish and town) councils and councillors make a massive difference to local people's quality of life.
+They are passionate about their communities and seek to make a change to help improve their residents' lives.

 Local councils run numerous services, depending on the size of the council.
 Many you will see day-to-day, but some are less known.
 These include introducing solar panels, setting up dementia-friendly groups, organising community buses, creating neighbourhood plans, implementing suitable housing, establishing youth projects, managing allotments and open spaces, maintaining footpaths, public seating and litter bins.

 Councillors are elected to represent the local community, so you must either live or work in the council area.
-Becoming a councillor is a rewarding experience as you will be in a position to make a change in your community to help improve the lives of residents.
-A councillor’s role can include responsibilities such as developing strategies and plans for the area, helping with problems and ideas, representing the community, working with other local community groups, decision making and reviewing decisions and talking to the community about their needs and about what the council is doing.
+Becoming a councillor is a rewarding experience as you will be able to make a change in your community to help improve residents' lives.
+A councillor’s role can include developing strategies and plans for the area, helping with problems and ideas, representing the community, working with other local community groups, decision making and reviewing decisions and talking to the community about their needs and what the council is doing.

-Local councils can only be as useful, connected and energetic as the people elected to run it, so we need councillors who are capable, enthusiastic and engaged to reflect their communities.
+Local councils can only be as helpful, connected and energetic as the people elected to run them, so we need councillors capable, enthusiastic and engaged to reflect their communities.
 You can find out more about becoming a councillor on The Electoral Commission and Local Government Association website.
 There are three ways that you can become a councillor; standing for election, filling a vacant seat after an election (co-opted) or filling a casual vacancy.

 There are six simple steps to becoming a councillor: